stackchain/Clinical_Trial_Starter/README.md

 One of the main problems in starting a Clinical Trial for is Funding.
-I created this Decentralized application to help anyone who is interested in making a Clinical Trial possible using the Ethereum Blockchain and as part of my project in ConsenSys class.
-Researchers can now meet with potential donors and can donate using Blockchain.
+This Decentralized application (DaPP) enables researchers and donors meet using the Ethereum Blockchain.
+To ensure transparency, donors will now be able to see and approve the expenses of the clinical trial which includes for example payment to the Investigator.
+This is part of my project in the ConsenSys Class

 Instructions